2 (2dbl.picc.)2.1+bcl.1+cbn./220.127.116.11./3 or 2 perc/ hp/pno/str**

 DANCE FOLDINGS is an example of the many synergies between science (nature) and music.
 I previously composed HELIX SPIRALS for string quartet to commemorate the Meselson-Stahl DNA replication discovery of 1958.
 Since DNA is the blueprint for making the proteins of any organism, protein construction, folding and animation is a natural next project.

 Commissioned by BBC Radio 3 and first performed by BBC National Orchestra of Wales conducted by Ryan Bancroft on 8 August 2021 at the Royal Albert Hall as part of BBC Proms 2021.
-Dedicated with admiration and gratitude to BBC National Orchestra of Wales, Ryan Bancroft and Lisa Tregale.
+Dedicated with admiration and gratitude to BBC National Orchestra of Wales, Ryan Bancroft and Lisa Tregale and to The Boston Symphony Orchestra, Andris Nelsons and Anthony Fogg.
 Special thanks to the Sounds of Science Commissioning Club for contributing support to this project.
+The USA Premiere was given by the Boston Symphony Orchestra, Andris Nelsons, conducting in Boston Symphony Hall on January 13, 14, 15, 16 2022.
+Augusta sends special thanks to Andris Nelsons and to Anthony Fogg.

 Bernard Hughes, The Arts Desk, London, August 9, 2021 “The music is fast, active, skittery and spontaneous, as musical events – edgy pizzicato cellos, darting woodwind – trigger other events in a never-ending musical chain reaction.
 The transparent textures suggest line drawing rather than painting, although the orchestration was endlessly colourful.
 The pointillism of the scoring reminded me of Stravinsky’s late Movements, with a similar sparky wit.”